sragli/wolfram_model/README.md

 # WolframModel

-Elixir module that implements a simplified version of the Wolfram Model, including evolution rules, causal networks, and multiway evolution.

-The Wolfram Model provides a computational framework for problems that can be modeled by a hypergraph that evolves according to simple local rewriting rules.
-This module provides:
+The Wolfram Model is a rule-based computational framework in which a system is represented by a hypergraph that evolves through simple, local rewriting rules.
+Even with simple rules, the model can generate rich, emergent behavior and is used to explore complex systems.

+This repository contains a compact Elixir implementation of the Wolfram Model, providing:
 * Evolution rules that transform hypergraph patterns
 * Causal networks tracking rule applications
 * Multiway evolution exploring all possible paths
 * Emergent structure analysis

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `wolfram_model` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do